- Understanding iframes within Hotjar

 In recordings and heatmaps, the iframe will be blocked by default, and if you allow the iframe to appear, you will see a static version of the iframe source page content, but Hotjar will not track any interactions within the iframe.
 Learn how to allow an iframe.

-Install the TC only on the iframe source page
+Install the tracking code only on the iframe source page

 With this approach, Hotjar will track the page content of the iframe's source page, but no interactions will be tracked on the parent page.